whlong1/cat-collector-flask-api/README.md

 conda activate cat_collector
 ```

-Once the environment is active, run the following command in your terminal.
+**Once the environment is active**, run the following command in your terminal.

 ```bash
 pip3 install -r requirements.txt